amalagaura/camunda-workflow/README.md

   Camunda::Poller.fetch_and_execute %w[Topic]
 ```
 Below will run the poller to fetch, lock, and run a task for the example process definition located in
-the `starting a process` documentation.
+the `starting a process` detailed above.

 ```ruby
   Camunda::Poller.fetch_and_execute %w[CamundaWorkflow]